afronski/effective-mlops-with-kubeflow-on-aws/README.md

 Last, but not least:

-- We can update the placeholder *DNS* record in a custom domain with the *ALB* address.
+- We can update the placeholder *DNS* record in a custom domain with the *ALB* alias, and we can create `*.platform.${ROOT_DOMAIN}` entry with address from the ingress.
   - `kubectl get ingress -n istio-system`
+    - If you don't see any *ALB* being created, and errors in the logs are saying something about *AccessDenied* make sure that *ServiceAccount* for the *ALB Controller* has proper annotation to the *IAM Role* created in the *IRSA* step.
+Something along those lines:
+      - ```yaml
+        apiVersion: v1
+        kind: ServiceAccount
+        metadata:
+          annotations:
+            eks.amazonaws.com/role-arn: arn:aws:iam::...
+        ```
 - Create a user in a *Cognito* user pool.
-  - Remember the password used for creating a user, it will be used later.
+  - Remember the password used for creating a user, it will be used later when logging in to *Kubeflow UI*.
 - Create a profile for the user from the user pool.
   - ```yaml
     apiVersion: kubeflow.org/v1beta1